neondatabase/website/content/docs/guides/branching-github-actions.md

 ## Schema Diff action

-This action performs a database schema diff on specified Neon branches for each pull request and writes a comment on the pull request highlighting the schema differences.
-It supports scenarios where schema changes are made on a development branch, and pull requests are created for review before merging the changes back into the main branch.
+This action performs a database schema diff on specified Neon branches for each pull request and writes a comment to the pull request in GitHub highlighting the schema differences.

+It supports workflows where schema changes are made on a development branch, and pull requests are created for review before merging the changes back into the main branch.
 By including schema changes as a comment in the pull request, reviewers can easily assess the differences directly within the pull request.

 ### Prerequisites